 - Good Neighbor Brochure

-- Step 3: Submit your application through this website.
+- Step 3: Submit your application through this link.
 If you have trouble with the website, try contacting the Planning & Zoning Office.

 - Step 1: Review all your original application materials and locate your current Short-Term Rental License number.
 You will need your current license number to move on with the renewal process.
 If you are unable to locate your license number, contact the Planning and Zoning Department.

 - Step 2: Update any documents with new or changed information.
-This may include new neighbor information, or an updated septic report (remember, the license requirements need you to check your septic every 3 years).
+This may include changes to the structure of your home or an updated septic report (remember, the license requirements need you to check your septic every 3 years).